darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 # slideshow view

-waiting time before each picture in slideshow
+waiting time before each image in slideshow
 : The number of seconds before displaying the next image (default 5) in the [slideshow view](../slideshow/_index.md).